thisdougb/thisdougb.github.io/_posts/2016-07-13-Unit-Testing-Playbooks-In-Ansible.md

 This checks .yml syntax, and that all tasks in the playbook run.

 With a second run of just the unit tests, *'--tags unitTests'*, against the built VM we can check the configuration is as we really intended.
+And this should be extended to run all plays affected by the file committed.

 ```
 $ ansible-playbook provisioning/site.yml --tags "unitTests"